 |

-The Pio-Benedictine Code of 1917, the first integrated code of canon law in the Catholic Church, was promulgated by Pope Benedict XV in 1917 and took force in 1918.
-It replaced the Quinque Libri Decretalium (1234) of Pope Gregory IX that had governed the Roman Church for several centuries.
-The 1917 Code was abrogated by the Johanno-Pauline Code of 1983. • 1917 Code, original Latin. |
+| The Pio-Benedictine Code, promulgated in 1917 and in force, as amended, in the Roman Catholic Church from 19 May 1918 through 26 November 1983, was the first integrated code of canon law in the Church.
+It replaced the Quinque Libri Decretalium (1234) of Pope Gregory IX that had governed the Church for several centuries.
+The 1917 Code was in turn abrogated by the Johanno-Pauline Code of 1983.

 |